zlegnain/Celltower-Simulator/README.md

 # Prerequisites
 - GNU compiler and Linux (I have not tested if it works on Windows)
+- EDIT: Application will not work on windows as it uses Xlib.h graphics library which is not supported on Windows

 # Instructions
 1. clone/download repository